 I remember three events from that tour, the visit to the Eiffel Tower, the tour of the night lights, not that we were able to take much in from the inside of the bus, and the farewell dinner in one of the tour guides specially selected restaurants.
-The food and atmosphere was incredible.
+The food and atmosphere were incredible.
 It was also notable for introducing us to a crepe restaurant in Montmartre, another of the tour guide’s favorite places.

-On that trip to Paris we also spent an afternoon exploring the Palace of Versailles.
+On that trip to Paris, we also spent an afternoon exploring the Palace of Versailles.

 The next time we visited Paris we flew in from London.
 OK, it was a short flight, but it took all day.
 From the hotel to the airport, the wait at the airport, departure, flying through time zones, arrival at Charles De Gaulle airport, now there’s an experience, and waiting for a transfer that never arrived, but that’s another story.

 I can’t remember where we stayed the first time, it was somewhere out in the suburbs, but the second time we stayed at the Hilton near both the Eiffel Tower and the Australian Embassy, notable only because the concierge was dating an Australian girl working in the Embassy.
 That was our ticket for special treatment, which at times you need to get around in Paris.

 It was the year before 2000 and the Eiffel Tower was covered in lights, and every hour or so it looked like a bubbling bottle of champagne.
 It was the first time we went to Level 3 of the Tower, and it was well worth it.
 The previous tour only included Level 2.
 This time we were acquainted with the fries available on the second level, and down below under the tower.